- WHAT IS A LIEN?

 This discussion will give you general overview of some of the concepts involved in judgment enforcement.
 Most of this law originates in the English Common Law and still use centuries-old English terms.
 Since the law in most states originates from the English Common Law, the general concepts of judgment enforcement are also consistent from state to state.
 The law in any particular state can vary, however.
 Any particular case will also depend upon the specific facts in that case.
 A licensed attorney should be consulted in any particular case, but the following discussion should provide helpful general concepts in judgment enforcement in most states.

-Liens can be "consensual" or "judicial."
-A mechanic’s lien and a judgment lien are examples of judicial liens.
+Liens can be "consensual" or "statutory" or "judicial."
 A mortgage is an example of a consensual lien.
+A mechanic’s lien is statutory.
+A judgment lien is an an example of a judicial lien.

 Think about what happened the last time you bought a house.
 You were asked to sign two sheets of paper.
 The first was a promissory note.
 This was your "contract" or unsecured promise to pay.
 This paper said that you would repay the bank in monthly payments over a period of years.
 If you fail to keep this agreement, the bank could file suit "on the contract" and obtain a judgment.